 I opted to use a French seam, so there will be fewer loose ends or threads to contend with when I use the bags.

 To start, fold the fabric in half, wrong sides facing.
 (I know.
 This goes against everything you’ve ever been taught about sewing!)

 Sew a straight stitch along both long edges.
 I used a 1/8″ seam allowance.

 Turn inside out and press seams.

-Turn all three bags inside out and hem the opening by folding the fabric over twice (about a quarter inch each time) and then sewing around the edge.
+Turn all three reusable bags inside out and hem the opening by folding the fabric over twice (about a quarter inch each time) toward the inside of the bag.